hotbso/openSAM/openSAM-pkg/00_README.txt

 The first three commands are accessible through the menu as well.

+openSAM augments XP12's standard command "sim/ground_ops/jetway":
+    - if there is a SAM jetway operate it
+    - otherwise try to operate a XP12 standard jetway (if there is none it's a noop)

-In addition it exports datarefs:
+In addition openSAM exports datarefs:

 "opensam/jetway/number"
     number of jetways at stand